atomaszewicz/Simpsons/RStudio/Analysis.md

 To get an idea of who is voting for the IMDb scores, we will use the breakdow of the voting demographics for their aggregated TV score by series and by episodes, found [here](http://www.imdb.com/title/tt0096697/ratings?ref_=tt_ov_rt_).
 I will start by looking at the voting by demographic on the series overall, and if I have time I will come back and analyze the changes in demographic by episode.

 The data (pulled September 6, 2017) sheds some light on what groups are voting the most, and how much they like the series.
-Overall the series recieved a score of 8.8/10, which makes it the 54th highest rated show in IMDb.
+Based on rating the series as a whole, it receives an 8.8/10 <sup>[1]</sup>, which makes it the 54th highest rated show in IMDb.
 Males make up over 80% of the ratings, and they rate it an average of 8.8/10, a fifth of a point higher than females.
 In fact in every age demographic males rate the series higher.
 Further, males voted over four times more than females.
 The smallest demographic is the under 18's, who make up less than one percent of the score (this is the group that discovered the show after it's decline).
 The two groups that voted the most are the male portions of the 18-29 and 30-45 year old demographics, and combined they make up almost two thirds of the votes.

 Now that we've seen who is rating the series, let's look at how the number of votes changes throughout the series.

 ![ep_votes_plot](https://raw.githubusercontent.com/atomaszewicz/Simpsons/master/RStudio/Plots/ep_votes_plot2.png?raw=TRUE)

-The downward trend is probably correlated with the [show's decreasing audience](https://en.wikipedia.org/wiki/The_Simpsons#Reception_and_achievements), but also likely a factor of the shows long run time meaning some episodes have been on reruns for 20 years (and thus have been seen significantly more times).
+The downward trend is probably correlated with the [show's decreasing audience](https://en.wikipedia.org/wiki/The_Simpsons#Reception_and_achievements), but also likely a factor of the shows 20+ year run meaning the early episodes have been replayed a lot (and thus have been seen significantly more times).

-Seven out of the ten most-reviewed episodes have ratings greater or equal to 9, with two of the exceptions being the series' first two episodes, and the third being the first "Treehouse of Horror" Halloween special.
+Of the ten most-reviewed episodes, seven have a score greater or equal to 9, with two of the exceptions being the series' first two episodes and the third being the first "Treehouse of Horror" Halloween special.
 Further, all but four of the 15 episodes with a score of 9 and over received more than 2000 votes.
 These figures hint at a consensus among fans on which are the best episodes.

 We can now look at how these voters rated the series' episodes.

 ## Scoring

-I've made you wait long enough so let's get straight into it.
-The average IMDb score is 7.4 with a standard deviation of 0.75 <sup> [1] </sup>.
+The average IMDb episode score is 7.4 *this score differnet from above \, look at total votes* with a standard deviation of 0.75 <sup> [2] </sup>.
 This is equivalent to a little over 3.5/5 stars, which is good, but not great.
 However the mean isn't the whole story as most Simpsons fans will tell you, the show's quality has declined from it's prime.
 Let's see if the IMDb scores reflect this.

 ![ep_rate_plot](https://raw.githubusercontent.com/atomaszewicz/Simpsons/master/RStudio/Plots/ep_rate_plot.png?raw=TRUE)